Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in Baltimore

 Adoption of solar home heating systems in Baltimore

-Solar is the most environmentally friendly of all heating fuels.
-With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Now, 340 homes in Baltimore are heated with active solar arrays.
-This is a 254% gain from 2016, when 96 homes incorporated active solar heating.
+The most eco-friendly heating option is solar.
+With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+As it stands today, 340 homes in Baltimore are heated with active solar arrays.
+This is a 608% gain from 2014, when 48 homes utilized active solar heating.

 Why Baltimore Homeowners Choose Heat Fleet?